caseywatts/musical-improv-games/src/content/exercises/in-the-studio.md

   * Producer tells singers to record a neutral track, accompanist starts playing
   * The three singers perform the song like normal
   * The producer says they want to try the song a different way, usually genre-wise
-  * The accompanist starts playing, one of the three singers takes the lead
+  * The accompanist starts playing, one of the three singers clearly takes the lead
   * The lead sings a little of the original song, but they mostly come up with lyrics
   * This is then repeated for the other two singers
   * After the third recording, the producer says they’ve got all they need